Martial Arts, & Self-Defense 29 Second Street Meadville, Mississippi 39653

 The Journey Starts and Ends with You.

-Martial Arts and the Hapkido way is a lifestyle that many will start and have to make a choice to commit long enough to see the value of the investment.
-Parents and guardians must be just as committed as the student.
+Learning Martial Arts and the Hapkido (unarmed skills) is a lifestyle that many will start and stay commit long enough to see the value of the investment.
+Parents/guardians must be just as committed as well as the student.

 Students have to take the first step and that is the courage to walk through the door and join.
-Joining my school is simple as being medically cleared for the classes, filling out the waiver, and paying the tuition.
-Then build the routine to come to class.
-Many will say they have no time.
-We all have time for what we make time for.
+Coming to my school is simple as being medically cleared for classes, filling out a waiver, and paying tuition.
+Then build a routine of coming to class.
+Many say they have no time, but we all have time for what we make time for.

-Any Martial Art one learns from the beginning builds off of routines of foundations and repetitions which form the art.
-You alone determine if you will commit to learning Martial Arts.
-I started in a school of many and today few if any who started with me are still training or teaching.
-Martial Arts is your journey to see through alone.
+In any Martial Art one learns from the beginning building routines and by repetitions which form a basic foundation.
+You alone determine, if you will commit to learning Martial Arts.
+I started in a Martial Arts school of many and today few if any who started with me are still training or teaching.
+Martial Arts is your journey to see, through alone.

 Martial Arts is for those who want it.
 It is not an app to download or a one-time class.
 It is steady practice that creates muscle memory and reaction to action good enough to make a worthy self-defense system such as Hapkido.
 We do what we train to do.
 Students and parents alike should know early Hapkido is a Martial Art not to be confused with being a sport even though students become athletic.
 Hapkido will never be taught as a sport at D.M.
 Simpson Hapkido, LLC.

-The best students are the ones who follow the lesson plan building knowledge, skills, and experience.
-Focus on the lesson and stay on target.
-Instructors who own a school are the deciding factor on advancement which in the end it is the rank should always be based off of knowledge, skill, and experience with zero other motivations.
+The best students are the ones who follow instructions, by building knowledge, skills, and experience.
+Focus on each lesson and stay on target.
+Instructors who own a school are the deciding factor on advancement which should always be based off the students’ knowledge, skill, and experience.
 Belts and titles mean little without those three parts and the abilities must always determine placement.
 Students can decide when to become a student or when to stop, but they can not decide when they advance, that is the instructor’s choice alone.

 To achieve the best results, one has to actually invest time and resources to make something positive happen.
-Those who make the longest commitment to the path see the most fruit from their labor.
+Those who make the longest commitment see the most fruit from their labor.

 Do not wait for a New Year to make a new you.
 Do not wait till you are in better shape to get in shape.
 The time to learn great unarmed skills is before you need them.
 The time to get good at defending yourself is now and not a few days before you are in a self-defense situation.
 The time is always now to learn Hapkido.